tandriamil/BrFAST/README.md

 `example_basic` contains an example of execution of the FPSelect algorithm.

 - `main.py` is the executable script to run the simple example.
-  * `MySensitivity` is a simple sensibility function used for this example.
+  * `MySensitivity` is a simple sensitivity function used for this example.
   * `MyCost` is a simple usability cost function used for this example.

 ### fpselect